Rutger505/Useful-Autoclicker/README.md

 * Click on the file "Usefull Autoclicker 1.0.jar"
 * Click on the download button
 * Your will be able to imidiatly uuse the Autoclicker

+## known issues

+* Autoclicker using high amount of usage